mohsenoid/Android-Interview-Questions/README.md

    * useful for decoupling the whole system
    * allow easier unit testing
    * much easier moving things around and keeping classes small and simple
-   * help wiring different elements together
+   * help wiring different elements
+5. #### Explain dependency rule in Clean Architecture.
+In Clean Architecture by Robert C. Martin the dependency rule points strictly from the outermost layer/ring to the innermost.

 ## Testing
 1. #### Are you familiar with Unit testing?
 2. #### what does Unit Testing suppose to do?
    * Unit testing involves breaking your program into pieces and subjecting each piece to a series of tests.
    * These tests can run on a Continues Integration (CI) (namely GitHub actions, Circle Ci, or Travis Ci) and keep the code quality
+3. #### How to write testable code?
+What things make code hard to test?
+   * Hard dependencies, static methods.

 ## License
 Copyright 2020 Mohsen Mirhoseini Argi